 - The money distributed from the fund to the ISO can be used only to for outreach.
 Last year, 66.7% of all money spent by the ISO went to support outreach, 32.1% was spent on administration, and 1.2% on fund raising.
 The most recent earnings distribution to the ISO was $7,963.

 - To insure that the money from the Outreach Endowment Fund never exercises undue influence on the ISO, any annual distribution that exceeds 15% of the previous year's operating expense must be split in two, with 15% of the total being put into the general operating fund and 85% being held in reserve until its disposition is decided upon by the ISO delegates.

-- The ISO's $15,000 cap on donations does not apply to gifts made to the Greater Houston Community Foundation for the Outreach Endowment Fund.
+- The ISO's 3% of annual income cap on donations does not apply to gifts made to the Greater Houston Community Foundation for the Outreach Endowment Fund.